 Return To Nature by Numbers

 Return to Nature is the product of collaboration.
 Anya Hindmarch has worked with the family-run German tannery Richard Hoffmans (est.1899) and with Nera, part of family-owned company Smit & Zoon (est.1821) based in the Netherlands.
 The skins are sourced from Scan-Hide’s Swedish farms who have some of the highest standards of animal welfare in Europe.
+The bags are finished with Activated Silk™ Technology from Evolved By Nature.

 The leather used to make the Return to Nature bags has been tanned and finished for Anya Hindmarch using pioneering techniques developed by some very special partners.
 We worked with Scan-Hide, whose Swedish farms offer some of the highest standards of animal welfare in Europe and can offer traceability to the animal and its field.
 Scan-Hide then tanned the hides using an innovative new tanning method call ‘zeology’ by Nera Tanning.
 Zeology replaces chrome (which hinders biodegradability) with zeolite in the tanning process.
 Finally, working with family-run German tannery Richard Hoffmans (est.1899 ) the leather is finished with liquid silk.
 All of these things mean that the leather can biodegrade at end of life and will not add to landfill, unlike much modern leather, which is often PU coated.
 The result is a supple, natural-looking leather that smells how leather used to smell.